scart97/thunder-speech/docs/Ultimate guide.md

 ## Gathering the data

 Speech recognition systems are really sensitive to the quality of data used to train them.
-Also, they usually require from hundreads to thousands of hours depending on the quality expected.
+Also, they usually require from hundreds to thousands of hours depending on the quality expected.

 Some good sources for data are [Mozilla commonvoice](https://commonvoice.mozilla.org/en/datasets), the [OpenSLR project](https://openslr.org/resources.php) or [Tatoeba](https://tatoeba.org/en/).